mozman/ezdxf/docs/source/tutorials/ocs_usage.rst

 the distance of the entity plane from the `base plane`.

 This value exists only in output from DXF versions prior to R11 as separated DXF attribute (group code 38).
-In DXF version R12 and later, the elevation value is supplied as z-axis value of each point.
-But as always in DXF, this simple rule does not apply to all entities: :class:`LWPolyline` has an elevation attribute, :class:`Hatch` has an elevation point (z=elevation , x=y=0), and so on.
+In DXF R12 and later, the elevation value is supplied as z-axis value of each point.
+But as always in DXF, this simple rule does not apply to all entities: :class:`~ezdxf.entities.LWPolyline` and :class:`~ezdxf.entities.Hatch` have an DXF attribute :attr:`elevation`, where the z-axis of this point is the elevation height and the x-axis = y-axis = ``0``.

 Thickness
 ~~~~~~~~~